Bloom Into You: Critical response

 Erica Friedman, reviewing Bloom Into You on a per-volume basis, was initially critical of the series.
-Friedman praised its artwork, gender diversity in the cast, and lack of reliance on fanservice, but expressed discomfort with Touko's forward expression of her feelings, and the perceived dubious consensuality of the kissing scenes.
+Friedman praised its artwork, gender diversity in the cast, and lack of reliance on fanservice, but expressed discomfort with Touko's forward expression of her feelings and the perceived dubious consensuality of the kissing scenes.
 Friedman also disliked the straightforward romance plot, feeling that the possibility of Yuu being asexual or aromantic was not considered.
-However, Friedman praised Sayaka's character and her subplot within the manga, and the inclusion of Riko and Miyako as positive role models of a functioning relationship.
-She described it as "intriguing, rather than entertaining" and hoped for later plot turns to address her criticisms.
-Friedman later praised a scene in the fifth volume for seeing Yuu become "an active participant in the narrative" in a scene wherein Yuu urges Touko to not depend on her for fulfillment.
-Despite remaining disappointed that Yuu was not "a rare aromantic manga protagonist," she ultimately praised the series' character development and ending.
+However, Friedman praised Sayaka's character and her subplot within the manga, as well as the inclusion of Riko and Miyako as positive role models of a functioning relationship.
+She described the story as "intriguing, rather than entertaining" and hoped for later plot turns to address her criticisms.
+Friedman later praised a scene in the fifth volume for seeing Yuu become "an active participant in the narrative" when she urges Touko to not depend on her for fulfillment.
+Despite remaining disappointed that Yuu was not "a rare aromantic manga protagonist", she ultimately praised the series's character development and ending.

 Michelle Smith of Manga Bookshelf wrote that she initially considered Touko's early confession to be "unearned" but that later developments in the remainder of the first volume captured her intrigue.
-Sean Gaffney felt that Yuu's portrayal was a "nice reversal" and credited her character with the manga's popularity, but also praised the narrative and cast generally, saying he "was surprised several times throughout."
+Sean Gaffney felt that Yuu's portrayal was a "nice reversal" and credited her character with the manga's popularity, but also praised the narrative and cast in general, saying he "was surprised several times throughout."

-Rebecca Silverman of Anime News Network gave a generally positive review to the manga's first volume, saying that the potential of Yuu being aromantic made the story more interesting, as "it offers something by way of representation that could be recognizable to an underrepresented group and set this title apart in its genre."
-Silverman speculated that Yuu's sexual experimentation with Touko throughout the story was reflective of Nakatani writing her first yuri series as well as her debut series after her history of primarily authoring doujinshi, saying, "What we could be seeing is an author experimenting with a genre she's not entirely comfortable with yet".
+Rebecca Silverman of Anime News Network gave a generally positive review to the manga's first volume, saying that the potential of Yuu being aromantic made the story more interesting for offering representation to an underrepresented group.
+Silverman speculated that Yuu's sexual experimentation with Touko throughout the story was reflective of Nakatani writing her first yuri series as well as her debut work after her history of primarily authoring doujinshi, saying, "What we could be seeing is an author experimenting with a genre she's not entirely comfortable with yet".
 She also complimented the choice to set the story in a co-ed school as a "nice change" from other yuri stories, and said that it had "no 'forceful' tropes" (such as in Citrus or NTR: Netsuzou Trap).
-However, Silverman called Nakatani's art and character designs simple and "slightly generic", though she praised it for being "easy to read".
+However, Silverman called Nakatani's art and character designs simple and "slightly generic", though she praised the expressions for being "easy to read".